Stanfield Organization: Bodie Broadus

 Bodie was a dealer who came of age working for Avon Barksdale.
 After the Barksdale organization dissolves, he is briefly independent (supplied by the New Day Co-Op) until Marlo forces him to join his crew.
 He is shot and killed by O-Dog, after Monk sees Bodie having a conversation with McNulty, because Marlo suspects he may be a snitch.

 Poot Carr

 Poot is a loyal drug dealer for the Barksdale organization, who serves brief prison time for his crimes.
 By the end of the series he is working at a shoe store attempting to distance himself from the game after growing tired of it and reeling from the loss of many friends.

 Namond Brice

 Namond is the Son of Barksdale Main Soldier Wee-Bey Brice and works for Bodie who has problems with Namond but doesn't mention anything out of respect for his father.
-Later work for Marlo after Bodie is forced to join Marlo and his gang where he gets his own package.
-Howard "Bunny" Colvin later persuades Wee-Bey that although Namond may act tough, he is really not cut out for the corners and the life of a drug dealer, and that he has a lot of potential academically.
-Colvin adopts Namond, who is later seen to be excelling having left the streets behind.
+Later, he works for Marlo after Bodie is forced to join Marlo and his gang.
+Howard "Bunny" Colvin later persuades Wee-Bey that although Namond may act tough, he is really not cut out for the corners and that he has a lot of potential academically.
+Colvin adopts Namond, who is later seen to be excelling, having left the streets behind.